 Under the Election Act, Elections BC must hold enumerations to maintain the accuracy of the list.
 An enumeration is a registration event directed to all eligible voters or specific groups of voters in one or more electoral districts.

-Elections BC staff are often asked what they do between elections.
-In fact, they do quite a lot.
+We’re often asked what we do between elections.
+In fact, we do quite a lot!

 Elections BC staff, like election administrators everywhere, are the firefighters of the electoral world – ready to serve whenever and wherever necessary.
 Between fires, firefighters check their equipment, develop their skills and knowledge, train new recruits, update materials and keep their supplies current and ready.
 That’s what Elections BC does.
-Between elections, it administers on-demand events like by-elections, maintains the voters list, reviews and updates materials and supplies, maintains and updates its computer systems and ensures all staff are trained and ready to serve.
+Between elections, we administer on-demand events like referenda or by-elections, maintain the voters list, review and update materials and supplies, maintain and update our computer systems, and ensure that all our staff are trained and ready to serve.